garrandall/popular-music-data/tracks/bump-bump-bump-b2k-p--diddy.md

 Du du du du duda du du du
 So lets do it again mami
 You and a friend mami
 Money aint a thing mami
-What i gotta spend mami
+What I gotta spend mami
 Put up you hands for me
 That's how you dance for me
 Shake it like you can hunni
 Take it from your man mami

 Baby turn around,
-And let me see that sexy body go (oooo)
+And let me see that sexy body go (oo)
 Bump bump bump
-That is all i want to see,
+That is all I want to see,
 Baby show me (let me ya)
 Baby turn around, (b2k)
 And let me see that sexy body go (bad boy)